Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Acknowledgments

-{\textit{\textbf{Acknowledgments.}}} We thank S. Shaikh, N. Paul, V. Prasad, K. S. Phukon, P. Landry, S. Datta and Sudhagar S. for useful discussions.
-We also thank Reed Essick for carefully reading the manuscript and making several useful suggestions.
+We thank the anonymous referees for their useful comments which helped to improve this work significantly.
+We thank S. Shaikh, N. Paul, V. Prasad, K. S. Phukon, P. Landry, S. Datta and Sudhagar S. for useful discussions.
+We also thank R. Essick and B. Whiting for carefully reading the manuscript and making several useful suggestions.
 We gratefully acknowledge the use of high performance super-computing cluster Pegasus at IUCAA for this work.
-P. Char also acknowledges the financial support from INFN, as a postdoctoral fellow.
+P.C. acknowledges past support from INFN, as a postdoctoral fellow.
+P.C. is currently supported by the Fonds de la Recherche Scientifique-FNRS, Belgium, under grant No. 4.4503.19.